Thriving

 The word “thrive” has become so common in our culture that it can sometimes feel diluted in meaning.
 But it has become widespread for a reason—we all long to grow and feel fully alive.
 There is an intuition around the word that involves good growth and a kind of fullness that comes from bringing the various aspects of our lives into deeper alignment, and we are in search of the path that will get us there.

-As a way forward, perhaps thriving is best considered as a practice of growing whole.
 In order to thrive, we need to cultivate resilience which gives us the ability to adapt and bounce back in the face of adversity.
 But thriving involves more than bouncing back.
 Thriving people grow into their unique constellations of strengths, learning about who they are for their own good and for the good of others.
 The path to thriving is as varied and complex as our humanity—there is no simple formula for living our fullest lives.
 Instead, the journey to thriving involves many interconnected facets connected to our spirituality.
+As a way forward, perhaps thriving is best considered as a practice of growing whole.

 What does spirituality have to do with thriving?

 Psychological research has shown us that healthy spirituality supports a thriving life, helping people become more resilient, providing belief systems for making meaning and offering perspective on life’s ups and downs, and at its best, healthy spirituality should support the development of deep, mutual, reciprocal relationships.
-Research identifies crucial aspects of human development supported by healthy spirituality including, a loving connection with God (or the transcendent) and others, daily practices that bolster wellbeing and connections, and beliefs and narratives that support meaning and hope beyond ourselves.
+Research identifies crucial aspects of human development supported by healthy spirituality including a loving connection with God (or the transcendent) and others, daily practices that bolster wellbeing and connections, and beliefs and narratives that support meaning and hope beyond ourselves.
 Healthy spirituality allows us to become agile and adaptive in all of life’s circumstances.

 Thriving involves spirituality, and spirituality encompasses more than beliefs—it encompasses our relationships, daily habits, and our identity.

-Spirituality is most readily associated with faith in God or a source of benevolent love and traditional faith practices, but healthy spirituality that leads to thriving is holistic and multidimensional.
+Spirituality is most readily associated with faith in God or a source of benevolent love as well as traditional faith practices, but healthy spirituality that leads to thriving is holistic and multidimensional.
 It involves our beliefs, our feelings, our behaviors, and our relationships.
-Beyond our beliefs in God, developing daily practices to develop healthy spirituality, fostering a healthy sense-of-self or identity, loving relationships, a moral compass, and a bigger purpose are all essential.
+Beyond our beliefs in God, developing daily practices to develop healthy spirituality, fostering a healthy sense-of-self or identity, developing loving relationships, a moral compass, and a bigger purpose are all essential.
 Developing as a whole person in these aspects, with and for others, is how we come to thrive as our best selves.
 When we think of a telos–an ultimate purpose–for our lives, there is an underlying belief that we are part of a bigger story and that we each have a unique role to play.
 Our lives matter, and how we live them matters.
 Living in alignment with our spiritual and moral beliefs and in authenticity to who we are is central to thriving.

 Thriving for Christians is becoming like Christ in our own unique way.